 If after 10 minutes you have not received any activation e-mail, you may have entered the wrong e-mail during registration.
 Try registering again or let us help -- send us an e-mail describing the problem and browser you used to firstname.lastname@example.org to top

-The city with the most points by the end of the competition is crowned the "Coolest California City."
-Points also earn participants the chance to win prizes from green businesses, helping to stimulate green economic development, and to help local charities by donating points on their behalf.
-While points are earned through actions taken by individuals at the household level, the reward earned from points benefits not only them but their community and city as well.back to top
+Every point earned by a participating household counts as a point for their city, as well as their Ecoteam if they create or join a team in the online software.
+Points are tallied-up and the city with the most points by the end of the competition is crowned the "Coolest California City," and two runners up are each crowned a “Cool California City”.
+While points are earned through actions taken by individuals at the household level, the rewards earned from points benefits not only them but their Ecoteam and city as well.back to top

-There are many ways for participants to earn points.
-Simple actions such as signing up for the Challenge will earn 100 points, and more points can be earned for simple tasks such as uploading a photo, inviting friends to join, and (coming soon) filling out an online survey.
-Participants can also earn points by entering information from their most recent energy bill and tracking the miles driven of each vehicle they own.
+There are several ways for participants to earn points.
+Simple actions such as signing up for the Challenge will earn 100 points, and more points can be earned for simple tasks such as uploading a photo, inviting friends to join, and filling out an online survey.
+Participants also earn points by entering information from their energy bills and tracking the miles driven of each vehicle they own.
 Households earn one point for every pound of CO2 below average California households with similar characteristics (calculated by the software).
-In the second month and following months, households can earn “bonus points,” which are worth three times the value of normal points, for improving over their past performance.
-The value of bonus points also increases when participants reach certain goals, providing increasing motivation to reduce energy and transportation emissions.
-Points are tracked in the online software and count as raffle tickets, which participants can allocate to different prizes, or donate to local charities.
+Households can also earn “bonus points,” which are worth five times the value of normal points, for improving over their past performance.
+Points are tracked in the online software and can earn raffle prizes.

 For more information on the points system, please refer to our points page.back to top